COMMUNIA-Association/DSM-directive-cultural-heritage/art7-9.md

     (c) works or other subject-matter of third country nationals when a Member State or a third country could not be determined, after a reasonable effort, according to points (a) and (b);

-    unless the collective management organisation is sufficiently representative of rightholders of that third country in the meaning of point (a) of paragraph 1.
+    unless the collective management organisation issuing licences according to paragraph 1 is sufficiently representative of rightholders of that third country in the meaning of point (a) of paragraph 1.

 ## Article 8 Cross-border uses